nic0michael/RabbitMQProducerMicroservice/readme.md

 After reading this page have a look at the project documentation page in section 3 below

 ## 1. Features
-  * This Project is built using a Design Pattern developed for better Microservices
+  * This Project is built using a unique Design Pattern optimized for better Microservices
   * Support is given to Tomcat by project is delivered As a WAR file.
   * Support for Docker is provided by this project.
   * This Microservice can be Customized to support the Database of your choice